omni-us/jsonargparse/DOCUMENTATION.rst

 ``example.py function [arguments]`` where ``function`` is the name of the function to execute.
 If multiple classes or a mixture of functions and classes is given to :func:`.auto_cli`, to execute a method of a class, two levels of :ref:`sub-commands` are required.
-The first sub-command would be the name of the class and the second the name of the method, i.e. ``example.py class [init_arguments] method [arguments]``.
+The first subcommand would be the name of the class and the second the name of the method, i.e. ``example.py class [init_arguments] method [arguments]``.

-Arbitrary levels of sub-commands with custom names can be defined by providing a ``dict``.
+Arbitrary levels of subcommands with custom names can be defined by providing a ``dict``.
 For example:

 .. testcode::